-Writers in antiquity referred to Termessos as the Eagle's Nest, and when you visit the 4,500-foot high site, you'll understand why.
+Writers in antiquity referred to Termessos as the Eagle's Nest, and when you visit the 4,500-foot-high site, you'll understand why.
 Seemingly impregnable, Termessos remained autonomous for much of its history and was quite wealthy by the 2nd century AD.
-Most of the remains date from that period.
+Most of the ruins date from that period.
 A visit takes at least four hours, and there is no restaurant on-site, so pack water and lunch, and wear sturdy shoes.

 Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More